sonjageorgievska/current/proposals/software-sustainability.md

 - **Develop content for _Five recommendations for FAIR software_ website**: context
 - **Organize NL-RSE workshop on FAIR software**: context
 - **Organize a Five recommendations compliance sprint**: Make an inventory of our own compliance with the Five recommendations site.
-- What about software engineering
+- **Guide sprints**: organise sprints to work on updating and improving the guide
-- something related to software sustainability plans| protocols https://doi.org/10.5281/zenodo.1451750
+- **Internal training**: organise internal workshops to promote good practices (following the guide).
-- should i include things like talks about RSD stuff?
+- ~~What about software engineering~~ <-- this is part of the guide (I hope?)
-- what aboot the guide
+- something related to software sustainability plans| protocols https://doi.org/10.5281/zenodo.1451750 (not sure what this would be concretely)

 ## What are the expected outputs of the proposed SIG?